Updated December 2023.

 In the 1970s, communities had plenty of affordable housing.
 That meant that when a family or individual experienced a crisis and lost housing, they could quickly find another place to live.
-But by the mid-1980s, a shrinking supply of low cost housing resulted, and the combination of rising rents and slow, stagnant wage growth for lower income people has continued and worsened.
+But by the mid-1980s, the supply of low-cost housing had shrunk significantly.
+Since then, rents have continued to rise and lower-income people in particular have experienced slow or stagnant wage growth.

 Today, 11 million extremely low-income households pay at least half of their income toward housing, putting them at risk of housing instability and homelessness.

 The solution to homelessness is straightforward: housing.
 By connecting people experiencing homelessness to housing and services, they have a platform from which they can address other areas that may have contributed to their homelessness — such as employment, health, and substance abuse.